 ANZ 602/603 Independent Research 3-9 credits

-As an exception, selected students may be permitted to substitute a graduate-level research project in place of the internship.
-This course can count for as few as three, or as many as nine, credits depending on the size and scope of the project.
+Students may, with the permission of the ANZ 602 instructor or the ANZ 603 instructor, substitute a graduate-level research project in place of the internship.
+This course can, if the instructor agrees, count for as few as three, or as many as nine, credits depending on the size and scope of the project.